 What is a Content Information Type Specification?

-The concept of Content Information Type Specification is essentially an extension method which allows for widening the interoperability scope of the Common Specification into a content specific level.
+The concept of Content Information Type Specification is essentially an extension method which allows for widening the interoperability scope of the CS IP into a content specific level.

 As defined by the OAIS Reference Model, Content Information is “A set of information that is the original target of preservation or that includes part or all of that information.
 It is an Information Object composed of its Content Data Object and its Representation Information”.

 A Content Information Type can therefore be understood as a category of Content Information, for example relational databases, scientific data or digitised maps.
-And finally a Content Information Type Specification defines in technical terms how data and metadata (mainly in regard to the Information Object) must be formatted and placed within a Common Specification Information Package in order to achieve interoperability in exchanging specific Content Information.
+And finally a Content Information Type Specification defines in technical terms how data and metadata (mainly in regard to the Information Object) must be formatted and placed within a CS IP Information Package in order to achieve interoperability in exchanging specific Content Information.

 As such, the following elements can be at the core of a Content Information Type Specification: